Death of Karen Fischer and Christian Struwe: Death

-The two journalists had pitched a tent off to the side of the road to sleep for the night.
-Around 1:30 a.m., from four to six armed men with AK-47 rifles approached their tent and shot them.
+The two journalists pitched a tent on the side of the road to sleep for the night.
+Around 1:30 a.m., four to six armed men with AK-47 rifles approached their tent and shot them.
 Their rented car also was shot.
 Afterward, the attackers escaped on foot.
-There didn't seem to be any sign that they were robbed.
-The bodies were found by villagers, who had heard the gunshots, a few minutes later.
+There was no sign that they were robbed.
+Villagers heard the gunshots and found the bodies a few minutes later.
 Police arrested six men and interrogated them shortly afterward.

 Investigation

 After solving the case of another German national, known as Christine M., who had been kidnapped at a restaurant in Afghanistan, authorities there announced that one of the four detained suspects was a possible "mastermind" behind the murder of Karen Fischer and Christian Struwe.
 Christine M. was pregnant at the time and she was working for the Christian aid Ora International organization.
 The detained group was described by police as criminals and not part of the Taliban.